purpledancingfrogs/QuantumMeasurementContradictionKit/SECURITY.md

-# Security Policy
+# Security

-## Reporting a Vulnerability
-Open a GitHub Security Advisory (preferred) or file a private report to the repository owner.
+Please report security issues privately by opening a GitHub Security Advisory (preferred) or emailing the maintainer listed in the repository profile.

-## Scope
-This repository is a research sandbox.
-Do not report theoretical issues as security vulnerabilities.
+Do not file public issues for vulnerabilities.